vogon101/DynamicEndpoints/README.md

 $base = "/dynamic-endpoints/test";
 $API = new API($base);
 ```
 Now, you have to register the endpoints.
 These define what URLs can be accessed through the API.
+The keys are the endpoint strings and the values are the files to be run if the endpoint is accessed.
 They can contain named variables and wildcards:
 ```php
 //Register the endpoints
 //Variables are defined with %varName